 Rebel Property Coach

 The “Rebel Property Coach” is Dalton Barrett, a property coach, blogger, author, investor, entrepreneur and lawyer.
 He has been called a “property polymath” and is author of a #1 Amazon best-selling book QUICK HOUSE DEPOSIT.
 He has been involved in property for longer than he cares to remember and, starting with zero money, has built a large varied property portfolio.
 His passion is to help as many people as possible gain security and wealth by owning property.
 He makes jewellery, enjoys gardening and supports the top football team in London!

-Welcome to the November 2018 edition of Property Trends – the monthly bulletin that focusses on property trends for residential property investors, landlords and tenants.
-This month we focus on: Micro flats – the cure for our housing shortage or a gimmick?
+Welcome to the January 2019 edition of Property Trends the monthly bulletin that focusses on property trends for residential property investors, landlords and tenants.

 This month we look at: House prices prediction 2019 – are prices likely to go up or down?
 The scary future for tenants – why tenants should be very afraid.
 The slow death of buy-to-let – BTL is dying but it’s not yet dead.
 First time buyers rising – FTBs are getting on the housing ladder in greater numbers.

 At the very time when fewer and fewer people are able to afford home ownership, the future for tenants seems far from bright… in fact it seems very worrying.